What is Ankle Fracture?

 Stress fractures are hairline fractures, which are caused by overuse injuries.
 This treatment includes the following:

 - The doctor recommends the RICE (Rest, Ice, Compress, and Elevate) protocol.

-- The doctor will recommend limited movement to keep weight off the ankle.
+- The Specialist will recommend limited movement to keep weight off the ankle.

 - He may prescribe a splint, brace, or protective footwear.